heremaps/naksha/docs/BINARY.md

 This document expects that you've read the [general lifecycle guide](./LIFECYCLE.md).

 ## Endianness
-Generally, all multi-byte values are encoded in network byte-order, so in [Big-Endian byte-order](https://en.wikipedia.org/wiki/Endianness) encoded.
+Generally, all multi-byte values are encoded in network byte-order, so in [Big-Endian byte-order](https://en.wikipedia.org/wiki/Endianness) encoding.

-This is very important, because this allows us to order by tuple-number, which would not be possible in [Little-Endian byte-order](https://en.wikipedia.org/wiki/Endianness)!
+This is very important, because this allows us to order by tuple-number, which would not be possible in [Little-Endian byte-order](https://en.wikipedia.org/wiki/Endianness).

 ## Features
 Naksha manages features, they are stored in **storages**.